ChRonX13/angular4-vsts-integration/docs/README.md

 ## Client Side Routing

 In order to get client side routing to work for an application on Azure App Service, we'll need to create a `web.config` file to issue a url redirect.
 Simply add the below snippet to a `web.config` file to the root of the project.

-See documentation [here](https://angular.io/guide/deployment#routed-apps-must-fallback-to-indexhtml)
+For **why** this is required or if you are hosting this application not on an IIS based web server, see [here](https://angular.io/guide/deployment#routed-apps-must-fallback-to-indexhtml)

 ```xml
 <?xml version="1.0" encoding="utf-8"?>